 eMagin maintains several stock equity incentive plans.
 The 2005 Employee Stock Purchase Plan (the "ESPP") provides our employees with the opportunity to purchase common stock through payroll deductions.
-Employees purchase stock semi-annually at a price that is 85% of the fair market value at certain plan-defined dates.
-As of December 31, 2009, the number of shares of common stock available for issuance was 300,000.
-As of December 31, 2009, the plan had not been implemented.
+Employees may purchase stock semi-annually at a price that is 85% of the fair market value at certain plan-defined dates.
+As of December 31, 2010, the number of shares of common stock available for issuance was 300,000.
+As of December 31, 2010, the plan had not been implemented.

-The 2003 Stock Option Plan (the"2003 Plan") provides for grants of shares of common stock and options to purchase shares of common stock to employees, officers, directors and consultants.
+The 2003 Stock Option Plan (the "2003 Plan") provides for grants of shares of common stock and options to purchase shares of common stock to employees, officers, directors and consultants.
 Under the 2003 plan, an ISO grant is granted at the market value of our common stock at the date of the grant and a non-ISO is granted at a price not to be less than 85% of the market value of the common stock.
 These options have a term of up to 10 years and vest over a schedule determined by the Board of Directors, generally over a five year period.
 The amended 2003 Plan provides for an annual increase in common stock available for issuance by 3% of the diluted shares outstanding on January 1 of each year for a period of 9 years which commenced January 1, 2005.
-In 2009, no options were issued from the 2003 Plan.
+In 2010, there were 939,085 options granted from the 2003 Plan.

 The 2008 Incentive Stock Plan ("the 2008 Plan") adopted and approved by the Board of Directors on November 5, 2008 provides for shares of common stock and options to purchase shares of common stock to employees, officers, directors and consultants.
-As of December 31, 2009, there were 498,533 shares of common stock issued to consultants and there were 1,278,841 options granted from this plan.
+The 2008 Plan has an aggregate of 2,000,000 shares.
+In 2010, there were no options granted from this plan.

-The Company accounts for the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors by estimating the fair value of stock awards at the date of grant using the Black-Scholes option valuation model.
+We account for the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors by estimating the fair value of stock awards at the date of grant using the Black-Scholes option valuation model.
 Stock-based compensation expense is reduced for estimated forfeitures and is amortized over the vesting period using the straight-line method.
+See Note 11 of the Consolidated Financial Statements - Stock Compensation for a further discussion on stock-based compensation.